androidseb/pelias-api-planet-builder/README.md

 # Pelias API planet builder (WORK IN PROGRESS, NOT PRODUCTION-READY YET)

-Please note I'm working on making this entire set of scripts fully functional, and right now they are not fully working.
-I will remove this message when they fully work.

 Utility scripts to build and deploy a full planet Pelias API in just a few commands.

 Ideal for small apps needing a places search API with a few thousands daily active users.